 Location: Mountain Point, BVI

 Today was a big day for Ocean Star and her crew.
-We met people, went places and did things!
-The wake-up call was at 7am and we were eating breakfast by 7:30.
-Such breakfast staples as Quaker oatmeal, Frosted Mini Wheats and Cheerios were enjoyed by all.
-More exotic fare, fresh bananas and melons, complimented the carbohydrates.
-We motored out of Savannah Bay mid morning and set sail.
-With the motor silent, Mother Nature pushed us toward Mountain Point and the passage was a gnarly one.
+We met people, went places, and did things!
+The wake-up call was at 7 am, and we were eating breakfast by 7:30.
+Such breakfast staples as Quaker oatmeal, Frosted Mini-Wheats, and Cheerios were enjoyed by all.
+More exotic fare, fresh bananas, and melons complemented the carbohydrates.
+We motored out of Savannah Bay mid-morning and set sail.
+With the motor silent, Mother Nature pushed us toward Mountain Point, and the passage was a gnarly one.
 Amid the excitement, the crew was busy learning nautical terminology and standard sailing procedure.
-Highlights of the morning of sailing included terrific tacking, high-octane heeling and stimulating sea spray splashing over the bowsprit.
-After setting anchor at Mountain Point we had a lunch of tuna salad on sandwiches.
-Mealtime discussion included the ethics of throwing seafood overboard, is it okay to feed fish tuna?
+Highlights of the morning of sailing included terrific tacking, high-octane healing, and stimulating sea spray splashing over the bowsprit.
+After setting anchor at Mountain Point, we had a lunch of tuna salad on sandwiches.
+Mealtime discussion included the ethics of throwing seafood overboard.
+Is it okay to feed fish tuna?
 The highlight of the afternoon was our first open water dive.
-The water was crystal clear and it was great to hear the wind cut out as we plunged beneath the surface.
-Beautiful sea life was seen and diving protocol was practiced.
+The water was crystal clear, and it was great to hear the wind cut out as we plunged beneath the surface.
+Beautiful sea life was seen, and the diving protocol was practiced.
 We have just finished a delicious pasta dinner and are about to discuss tomorrow night’s passage to Nevis, our first real open water sail!
 Stay tuned!